xinweiguo/website-classification/README.md

 #### Usage:
 python write_to_database.py (dataset)

-where (dataset) should be either 'dmoz' or 'shalla'
+(dataset) should be either 'dmoz' or 'shalla'

 #### Description:
 Creates a database if one doesn't already exist, and a table for the specified data set.
 Fetches site content for specified data set and writes to database.
 The database content is retrieved in build_model_full.py for constructing the model.